 Debt Cycle

-Every time a consumer pays off one car, another often takes its place, starting the cycle of payments all over again.
-This behavior can cost thousands more in interest and depreciation over a lifetime compared to someone who buys a car outright and keeps it long-term.
+The “debt cycle” occurs when a customer finishes paying off one car loan and instantly takes out another to buy a new car, thus memorializing the cycle of payments.
+This process results in thousands more in goods and devaluation over a lifetime likened to someone who buys a car outright and holds it long-term.

 Opportunity Costs